TLVFest: History

-The first ever LGBT (lesbian, gay, bisexual, and transsexual) film festival in Tel Aviv was held in 2006, and focused on LGBT-themed films would otherwise never get theatrical, TV or DVD distribution in Israel.
-The festival took place at the Ha’ozen Hashlishit (Third Ear) music venue on King George Street and screened in five tiny theaters of 20–40 seats each.
+TLVFest was founded by Yair Hochner.
+The first-ever LGBT film festival in Tel Aviv was held in 2006, and focused on LGBT-themed films that would otherwise never have received theatrical, TV or DVD distribution in Israel.
+The festival took place at the Ha’ozen Hashlishit (Hebrew for "Third Ear") music venue on King George Street and screened in five tiny theaters of 20–40 seats each.

 The festival opened with Greg Araki’s Mysterious Skin and the festival sold out every film, attracting more than 2,000 people.

 The festival moved to the bigger Tel Aviv Cinematheque in 2007.
+IndieWire included it in its list of "10 LGBT Fests You Can’t Miss" in 2014 and 2015.

+TLVFest founded TLVFest Drag Star Search, a competition for Israeli drag queens and drag kings.
+It has hosted drag artists from around the world including Peaches Christ, Sherry Vine, Jinkx Monsoon, Sharon Needles, Peppermint, and Alexis Michelle.